Terms and Conditions

 In order to attract Applicants for its vacancies, the Employer has the possibility to post job advertisements with reference to its business on the Job Market to the extent and in the form as further described under Clause 2.2.

-The reviewing of CVs and other information, which are uploaded onto the “Candidates Database” by Job Applicants, will be granted to the Employer free of charge.
+The reviewing of resumes and other information, which are uploaded onto the “Candidates Database” by Job Applicants, will be granted to the Employer free of charge.

 In addition, the Employer is provided with the possibility of presenting himself via a “Company Profile” to the extent and in the form as further described herein under Clause 2.3.